revbayes/revbayes/help/md/dnStairwayPlot.md

 from site frequency spectra.
 ## details
-The `StairwayPlot Distribution` specifies a distribution on the site frequency spectrum of a single panmictic population.
+The `StairwayPlot Distribution` specifies a distribution on the site frequency spectrum (SFS) of a single panmictic population.
 The site frequency spectrum varies depending on the demographic history, that is, changes in the effective population size.
 You can pass in a vector of effective population sizes, which are assumed to change exactly at the expected coalescent events (see the references for the description of the theory).
 The name of the distribution